-But don’t worry, we’re here to help you avoid overspending this summer.
-Here are some tips on how to save money and plan for common summer expenses:
+But don’t worry; we’re here to help you avoid overspending this summer.

 1. Tackle your utilities and regular expenses first

-Open your windows and doors to let in some fresh air.
+Open your windows and doors to let some fresh air in when the weather is nice.
 Not only will this save you money on your cooling costs, but it’s also good for your health.

 2. Tackle travel expenses early

-Here are a few ways you can save money on your travel expenses this summer:
+Here are a few ways you can save money on your travel expenses this summer.

 If you know you want to take a trip, start planning and saving as early as possible.
 This will give you more time to research deals and find ways to save money.

 Car rentals are still more pricey than they were pre-Covid.
 If you can get around on a bike, on foot, or in public transportation, do it.

 3. If you’re going to a wedding

 Wedding season is upon us!
-And if you’re like most people, you’re probably already dreading all the money you’ll have to spend on gifts, clothes, and all of the other wedding related expenses guests shell out.
+And if you’re like most people, you’re probably already dreading all the money you’ll have to spend on gifts, clothes, and all of the other wedding-related expenses guests shell out.

 But don’t despair!
 There are plenty of ways to save money during wedding season, even if you’re a guest.
-Here are a few tips:
+Here are a few tips.

 Don’t spend a fortune on a new outfit for the wedding.
 See if you can borrow something from a friend or rent an outfit instead.